Rotkiw00/Rotkiw00/README.md

 - 👋 Hi, I’m @Rotkiw00
 - 👀 I’m interested in sports, films, trips and of course programming 😅
 - 📚 I have learned fundamentals of C# and some technologies such as LINQ, WinForms, .NET MVC
 - 🌱 I'm currently learning Python, some SQL and improving my knowledge of .NET enviroment.
-- 💞️ It would be nice experience to collaborate with somebody who has got similar interest to me.
 - 📫 How to reach me: LinkedIn and Facebook.

 <!---